nypesap/nypesap.github.io/docs/2020/inst/step-4.md

 ### 1. Assign role

-Go to transaction *PFCG* and assign `Role` to all users who should access the installed product.
+Go to transaction *su02* and assign `Role` to the user who should access the installed product.